manaressam9/OurASM_project/README.md

- newwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww
+ # newwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww
- //ream
+ # ream
 - this project explains how to control -5 leads unipolar- stepper motor using 8086 micro processor This project is programmed in assembly language, and designed using protous 8.6
- //
+ # ream